paulbradshaw/MED7373-Data-Journalism/2functions/compthinkingexamples.md

 # Examples of computational thinking in journalism

-This week I will be introducing my [MA Data Journalism]() students to **computational thinking** techniques (you can [read my post about why that's important here]()).
-As part of my preparations I've been collecting some of my favourite examples of computational thinking being used to spot and execute data journalism stories - and I'm sharing them here...
+This week you are being introduced to **computational thinking** techniques.
+Here are some of my favourite examples of computational thinking being used to spot and execute data journalism stories - see if you can find others and add them!

 ## Story 1: Which singer has the biggest vocal range?